User738git/GTKAero/README.md

 Configure the font and font size as shown in the screenshot:
 <img src="screenshots/fonts.png" alt="Fonts"/>

-Fonts The setup should match this image.
+The setup should match this image.

 ### Thunar Configuration: